Timothy Axt – Board President

 Tim and his wife, Nora, are residents of Kemah after having lived in Kingwood, Texas for 18 years while raising their three children.
-He has been with CASA in one capacity or another since 2010, serving as a Court Appointed Special Advocate, joining the Steering Committee in 2013 to help guide the organization out from under its former umbrella organization as a separate 501 (c) (3) corporation, and currently serves as a Member of the Board of Directors and Treasurer of CASA of Galveston County.
+He has been with CASA in one capacity or another since 2010, serving as a Court Appointed Special Advocate, joining the Steering Committee in 2013 to help guide the organization out from under its former umbrella organization as a separate 501 (c) (3) corporation, and is past Treasurer of CASA of Galveston County.

 Tim believes that every child deserves an independent voice in the legal system; someone who can help change the trajectory of the child’s life.